 Family history, particularly any history of family members who fainted or died during exercise, or who died suddenly before about age 50

-Use of drugs
+Use of certain prescription, performance enhancing, and illegal drugs

 The physical examination focuses on listening to the heart with a stethoscope for heart murmurs that indicate a possible heart disorder and measuring blood pressure with the person lying down and again while the person is standing.